AcmeTickets/DomainServiceTemplate/README.md

 cd DomainServiceTemplate
 ```

 ### 2. Apply Your Domain
 Run the PowerShell script in the root directory to set your domain name, short name, ports, and Cosmos DB account:

+Run from powershell without having the project open.

 ```powershell
 # Example usage: